NikiforovAll/nikiforovall.github.io/_posts/2021-03-23-endpoint-route-builder-extension-pattern.md

 ## Middleware

 Middleware forms the basic building blocks of the HTTP Pipeline.
-It is a really good concept to implement cross-cutting concerns and weave re-usable piece of code to the ASP.NET pipeline.Middleware provides application level features.
+It is a really good concept to implement cross-cutting concerns and weave a re-usable piece of code to the ASP.NET pipeline.
+Middleware provides application-level features.
 For example, you might need Middleware to implement features like: *Routing*, *Cookies*, *Session*, *CORS*, *Authentication*, *HTTPS Redirection*, *Caching*, *Response Compression*, *Exception Handling*.
-Most of the time, you've got [out-of-the-box](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/#built-in-middleware) option provided by framework.
+Most of the time, you've got [out-of-the-box](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/#built-in-middleware) option provided by the framework.

 To extend ASP.NET Core pipeline we use [IApplicationBuilder](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?#create-a-middleware-pipeline-with-iapplicationbuilder) injected in `Startup.cs`.